Wooodzy/App/Documentation.md

 of the restaurant of establishment which sells it.

 The backside of the cards will be slate similar to current modern restaurants who serve dishes on them.
+The back would display average rating system that would pull ratings from google but currently not implemented aswel as allergy information.

 ![](https://github.com/Wooodzy/App/blob/master/idea1.png)